Commercial battery storage · Vietnam

 BESS for hotels & commercial

 Hotels, malls, offices, retail.
-The 3.1× peak/off-peak spread on commercial tariff makes battery arbitrage work as a standalone investment — earned across the new 5-hour continuous evening peak (17:30–22:30 Mon–Sat) under Decision 963, charged at off-peak (00:00–06:00).
+The 3.1× peak/off-peak spread on commercial tariff makes battery arbitrage work as a standalone investment — earned across the new 5-hour continuous evening peak (17:30–22:30 Mon–Sat) once Decision 963 takes effect, charged at off-peak (00:00–06:00).
 Roof space is usually small; solar is an optional add-on where it fits.

 EVN Decision 1279/QĐ-BCT · 22 kV commercial tariff